-The Bank's Pillar 3 disclosures have been approved by the Audit and Risk Committee and the Board.
-In addition, the Remuneration disclosures detailed in Section 10 of this document have been reviewed and approved by the Nominations and Remuneration Committee of the Board.
-The disclosures are not subject to external audit, except where they are equivalent to those prepared under accounting requirements for inclusion in the Bank's Annual Report and Financial Statements.
+- (i) At the Executive level by the Asset and Liability Committee and by the Executive Committee; - (ii) At Board level by the Audit and Risk Committee and the Remuneration disclosures detailed in Section 10 of this document were reviewed by the Nominations and Remuneration Committee of the Board.

+The disclosures are not subject to external audit except where they are equivalent to those prepared under accounting requirements for inclusion in the Bank's Annual Report and Financial Statements.

 Non-material, proprietary or confidential information: This document has been prepared to meet the Pillar 3 disclosure requirements set out in the CRR.
 The Bank does not seek any exemption from disclosure on the basis of materiality.
-The Bank does seek exemption on the basis of confidential information in the remuneration code disclosures, where disclosure of Material Risk Taker remuneration by business area would result in their ready identification.
+The Bank does seek exemption on the basis of confidential information in the Remuneration Code disclosures, where disclosure of Material Risk Taker remuneration by business area could result in identification of individual compensation levels.